PNardman/laravel-issue-6796/README.md

 ### ⚡ Setup the App with Octane (Using Laravel Sail)

-1. Make sure Artisan is not running.
+1. Make sure Artisan is not running and you have docker running.
 2. Run `./vendor/bin/sail build --no-cache` and wait for the images to build.
 3. Run `./vendor/bin/sail up -d`.